 Intelligence can also be found integrated with other kinds of equipment, like the smart trip units inside circuit breakers.
 These typically meter power and energy data, as well as tracking breaker status, contact wear, alerts, and alarms.
 Beyond protection functions, many devices are also capable of autonomous control.

 Over the years, smart power devices have increased in computational power, accuracy, integration, and communication capabilities.
-This has enabled a new era of IoT in power distribution systems and smart buildings.
+This has enabled a new era of innovative power solutions for smart buildings.
 Now, key points and assets throughout your facility’s power network – from the main utility incomer and feeders, to HVAC, boilers, refrigeration, and lighting circuits, down to plug loads – can be monitored and controlled.

 The type of device can be chosen based on its location and function, e.g. advanced monitors for critical feeders, simpler meters at the load level.
 Sub-metering at the load level is critical to revealing energy waste.
 Such a discovery can indicate equipment that needs to be serviced or adjusted, or simply that something should be turned off when not needed.

 Operations and maintenance teams need to respond to risks as quickly as possible to avoid the possibility of facility downtime or damage to equipment.
 Intelligent devices deliver the data and alarm notifications they need to stay on top of conditions, as well as remote control capabilities to help them act faster when a potential problem arises.
 In addition, monitoring environmental conditions can help predict operating performance and, in turn, better optimize maintenance schedules and extend the lifespan of the power distribution equipment.

 Most meters, circuit breakers, and integrated smart panels are now designed for compactness and compatibility.
 Systems can be tailored for the needs of each facility and are scalable to adapt to future expansion.